-- A debate should be initiated on the future of nuclear power.
-This is an urgent matter which should be approached rigorously and fearlessly. - Incorporate measures to ensure the resilience of infrastructures in new projects and the modernisation of existing projects to cope with climate change and to develop programmes for measures to deal with emergency situations in the event of extreme weather phenomena. - Ensure that infrastructures are sufficiently flexible to be adapted to the technological and social changes that take place. - Guarantee regional balance in the design of infrastructures, so that different parts of the country are adequately connected and can participate in its development on an equal footing. coordinating policy when planning the different infrastructures on which it is based. - 9.2 Promote inclusive and sustainable industrialization and, by 2030, significantly raise industry's share of employment and gross domestic product, in line with national circumstances, and double its share in least developed countries.
+- To be able to define a model for the country's airports and make Barcelona a long-distance and intercontinental hub. - Provide quality broadband coverage throughout Catalonia and ensure that it is available to all.
+This issue is also related to SDG #1 Poverty. - Provide the energy infrastructures necessary to develop the full potential of renewable energy sources, establishing a varied energy mix which is less centralised, interconnected via smart networks and with adequate storage capacity, ensuring that the system is competitive. - A debate should be initiated on the future of nuclear power.
+This is an urgent matter which should be approached rigorously and fearlessly. - Incorporate measures to ensure the resilience of infrastructures in new projects and the modernisation of existing projects to cope with climate change and to develop programmes for measures to deal with emergency situations in the event of extreme weather phenomena. - Ensure that infrastructures are sufficiently flexible to be adapted to the technological and social changes that take place. - Guarantee regional balance in the design of infrastructures, so that different parts of the country are adequately connected and can participate in its development on an equal footing, coordinating policies when planning the different infrastructures on which those are based.

+9.2 Promote inclusive and sustainable industrialization and, by 2030, significantly raise industry's share of employment and gross domestic product, in line with national circumstances, and double its share in least developed countries.

 Industry provides a solid base for a country's economy and is essential for creating jobs and generating wealth.
-Catalonia has a strong industrial tradition but in recent years the contribution of industry to gross value added (GVA) has decreased, as has also happened in many western countries.
+Catalonia has a strong industrial tradition but in recent years the contribution of industry to gross value added (GVA) has decreased, as has also happened in many Western countries.

-In 1987 industry accounted for 43.1% of total GVA but in 2005 it generated 22.8%359 and by 2015 the figure had fallen to $19.6\%^{360361}$.
-The number of people working in the industrial sector has also fallen: while 812,600 people (28.8% of the workforce) were working in industry in 2001, by 2015 the figure had fallen to 582,100 (18.9%)362.
+In 1987 industry accounted for 43.1% of total GVA but in 2005 it generated 22.8% and by 2015 the figure had fallen to 19.6%al, am.
+The number of people working in the industrial sector has also fallen: while 812,600 people (28.8% of the workforce) were working in industry in 2001, by 2015 the figure had fallen to 582,100 (18.9%)an.